KhartesViewer/khartes/README.md

 The main use of `Step` is to allow an overview of the data, in order to determine which areas will merit a closer examination later at a higher resolution.
-For instance, if you set a step size of 10 in all 3 directions (x, y, and z), you can reduce an entire scroll, typically 1.5 Tb or so, to a very manageable 1.5 Gb.
+For instance, if you set a step size of 10 in all three directions (x, y, and z), you can reduce an entire scroll, typically 1.5 Tb or so, to a very manageable 1.5 Gb.
 The resolution of such a volume is much too low for segmentation, but it is good enough to give you